 These practices are people's worst nightmares already.
 They always have been and there have been many books and films on these 'dystopian futures'.
-The reality we are currently facing as a global people is far worse than the literary mind can project as many so called movements are anti-human (apart from those in their dictatorship clique - and even they have to continually watch their backs).
+The reality we are currently facing as a global people is far worse than the literary mind can project as many such factors are antihuman (apart from those in the dictatorship clique - and even they have to continually watch their backs).

 What is next? - your DNA shows you have no right to live.
 Where and how can you hide when your biochemistry condemns you to death?
 Is this histrionics?
-Just a worse nightmare?, look at the current world where genocide is happening before our eyes.
+Just a nightmare?, look at the current world where genocide is happening before our eyes.

-And it is not just the topic of a Compassion Circuit in John Wyndham's short story where an 'over-caring' Al robot decided a frail woman needed a full body transplant, to be cut off at the head.
+And it is not just the topic of a Compassion Circuit in John Wyndham's short story where an 'over-caring' AI robot decided a frail woman needed a full body transplant, therefore, to be cut off at the head.
 Compassion is not listed in the real problems facing the relegation of care of humans.
-(The Seeds of Time/The Compassion Circuit John Wyndham)
+(The Seeds of Time/The Compassion Circuit.
+John Wyndham) Will we 'hand over' to machines?
+After all humans and computers are much the same; we are run by electricity - all atomic matter is an electric system; indeed we are not much more than electric circuitry ourselves, with a few photons thrown in and a magnetic field - and a mind and a heart and an intellect.

-Will we 'hand over' to machines?
-After all humans and computers are much the same; we are run by electricity - all atomic matter is electric; indeed we are not much more than electric circuitry ourselves, with a few photons thrown in and a magnetic field.
+These days it is argued (How the Universe Works) by theoretical astrophysicists and quantum physicists- that all atomic matter is consciousness - we in the known universe are all made of the same stuff, atoms - and humanity also being electricity should have made 'true Al' really interesting, but again what is churned out just deals with the same old topics that we already know about.

-These days it is argued (How the Universe Works) by theoretical astrophysicists and quantum physicists- that all atomic matter is consciousness- we in the known universe are all made of the same stuff- and we are also all electricity which should have made 'true Al' really interesting, but again what is churned out just deals with the same old topics out there that we already know about.
-We are holograms that have made holograms.
+Humans, are holograms that have made holograms.
 We are intelligence that has made some clever technology.
-Sadly it is still mostly primitive technology.
-We are Al (with a sprinkling of El) using 'Al'.
+We are AI (with a sprinkling of EI) using 'AI'.